OutSystems/docs-support/src/personal/whats-a-personal.md

 ## Additional information

-For more information check the [Free License terms of use](https://www.outsystems.com/legal/evaluation-license/).
+For more information check the [End-user license agreement](https://www.outsystems.com/legal/end-user-licensing-agreement/).

 If you are evaluating OutSystems for your company and require any of the capabilities that aren't available, contact our chat support.